£33 Find Cheap Flights from Iceland to Scotland

 • What is the cheapest time of day to fly to Scotland?

-The cheapest time of day to fly to Scotland is generally in the morning, when retur flights cost £307 on average.
-The most expensive time of day to fly to Scotland is generally in the morning, which is peak travel time and where the average cost of a ticket is £307.
+The cheapest time of day to fly to Scotland is generally in the evening, when retur flights cost £43 on average.
+Morning departures are around 432% more expensive than evening flights, on average.
+The most expensive time of day to fly to Scotland is generally in the morning, which is peak travel time and where the average cost of a ticket is £229.

 Reviews of the top airline flying from Iceland to Scotland